 Chevron’s photovoltaic projects at Questa, New Mexico, and in the San Joaquin Valley, California, test and evaluate solar technologies.
 Project Brightfield, in Bakersfield, California, has evaluated seven photovoltaic technologies to determine the potential application of renewable power at other company-owned facilities.

 Our Casper Wind Farm, commissioned in 2009, has turned a former refinery site near Casper, Wyoming, into an 11-turbine, 16.5 megawatt–capacity wind farm, which, at peak capacity, produces enough electricity to power approximately 13,000 U.S. homes for a year.
 In May 2019, Chevron signed a 12-year green power purchase agreement (PPA) to supply Chevron’s current West Texas Permian electricity load from a wind farm in West Texas.
+Through a separate transaction, Chevron will also purchase renewable energy credits, or RECs, administered by the Electric Reliability Council of Texas to meet the state’s renewable energy program requirements.

 In 2012, Chevron invested in a 49 megawatt–capacity joint venture geothermal facility in California that produces enough electricity to power approximately 40,000 U.S. homes for a year.